systematic-magic/AgingPubMed/research_papers_html.rst

 If you come across a retracted reference that does not have a note to indicate retraction at all, contact the author to inform them that a retracted article is being cited and that we need to reformat it with the appropriate retraction note.

+16.6.10.
+We prefer all non-journal article references to have a working link when possible.
+When links are missing, it is fine to search the internet and add if you are sure it is correct; however, it is not necessary to contact the author to provide missing links except where specifically noted to do so in these standards.

 |
 .. _websites_html_research_papers: